JBxSlash/JBxSlash.github.io/README.md

 ### How can i trust the bot!

-#Make a custom server, then run it, you will see nothing sus goes on
+Make a custom server, then run it, you will see nothing sus goes on

+### Other data:
+## Owner:
-#Owner: @2Depth#7974
+Discord: @2Depth#7974
+## Bot Language:
-#Bot programmed in python
+Bot programmed in python